Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: MPC as a function approximator for RL

+where $\delta(\cdot)$ is the Dirac measure and $\vect f_{\vect\theta}(\vect s,\vect a)$ is a parameterized deterministic (possibly nonlinear) model.
 We approximate the modified costs $\hat L$ and $\hat T$ by parametric functions $L_{\vect\theta}$ and $T_{\vect\theta}$, respectively.
 Due to the mismatch between the model and the real system, hard constraints in the MPC scheme could become infeasible.
 This is a well-known issue in the MPC community and one simple solution consists in formulating the state constraints as soft constraints~\cite{kerrigan2000soft}.
 We therefore formulate the MPC finite-horizon OCP as:

 where $\hat{V}^{\vect\theta}_N$ is the MPC-based parameterized value function, $\vect h_{\vect\theta}(\vect s,\vect a)$ is a mixed input-state constraint, $\vect h^{\mathrm{f}}_{\vect\theta}(\vect s)$ is the terminal constraint, $\vect\sigma_k$ and $\vect\sigma_N$ are slack variables guaranteeing the feasibility of the MPC scheme and $\vect \mu$ and $\vect \mu_{\mathrm{f}}$ are constant vectors that ought to be selected sufficiently large~\cite{kerrigan2000soft}.
 Note that these constants allow the MPC scheme to find a feasible solution, but penalize constraint violations enough to guarantee that a feasible solution is found whenever possible.
 While alternative feasibility-enforcing strategies, e.g., robust MPC, do exist, an exhaustive discussion on the topic is beyond the scope of this paper.
 Function $\lambda_{\vect\theta}$ parameterizes the so-called storage function, which has been added to the cost in order to enable the MPC scheme to tackle the case of so-called economic problems.
 Such situations arise when the MDP stage cost is not positive definite, while the MPC stage cost is forced to be positive definite in order to obtain a stabilizing feedback policy.
 Note that since the term $-\lambda_{\vect\theta}(\hat {\vect s}_0)$ only depends on the current state, it does not modify the optimal policy.
 For more details, we refer the interested readers to \cite{Arash2021verification,gros2019data}.